What are Hosts expected to provide for Guests?

-Through consultations with municipalities and home sharing societies in addition to collaborating with leading universities we have gained valuable insight into services that make shared living easier, safer, more pleasant, and more secure.
-For example, Happipad has pre-screening, compatibility-based matching, background checks, lease creation, legal services and even helps manage automatic payments.
-People feel much more comfortable using Happipad than finding someone from unregulated/unverified rental listings.
+Through consultations with municipalities and home sharing societies in addition to collaborating with leading universities we have gained valuable insight into services that make shared living easier, more enjoyable, and more secure.
+For example, Happipad has pre-screening, compatibility-based matching, background checks, lease creation, legal services and also helps manage automatic rent payments.
+People experience comfort using Happipad rather than finding a Guest from unregulated and unverified alternative rental listings.

 What tools does Happipad provide?

-Happipad’s online platform includes a suite of useful tools, including a map-based listing service, online rental applications, messaging, optional background screening, contract creation, and automated rent transfer.
+Happipad’s online platform includes a suite of useful tools, including a map-based listing service, online rental applications, Guest to Host messaging, optional background screening, contract creation, and automated rent transfer.